 Submitted by the Daughters of the American Revolution

-• It took 100 days to actually “frame” or write the Constitution.
+It took our brave Founding Fathers 100 days to write the Constitution.